-When considering the case of direct migration of transmission wavefields due to multiple sources, a summation over $\xi$ is implied in field data used as data on the right column of where n is an unknown number of sources that were active during a time window of the passive data.
+When considering the case of direct migration of transmission wavefields due to multiple sources, a summation over ξ is implied in field data used as data on the right column of Table 5.1.
+This can happen when subsurface sources are not well separated in time, or are too weak to be apparent in the raw data to facilitate separation by time windowing.
+If we assume that we can not separate passive records into individual transmission wavefields, field data, T_f , is most likely a partial sum over subsurface source where n is an unknown number of sources that were active during a time window of the passive data.
 Processing relatively short time windows independently will tend to minimize n, though can not address the possibility that multiple sources may be firing simultaneously as can be expected if the ambient sonic energy is caused by cultural noise or reservoir compaction, for example.